20 Nov Don’t let your bunions or plantar fasciitis stop you from running a marathon!

 Running again in under a month!

 To her credit, Alison was enthusiastic about the appointments and the exercises.
 She reported a significant diminishing of pain in both the bunion and the plantar fasciitis, to the point where we decided she could start running again.
-During that time, Alison commented that she could see her ‘big toe straightening’.

 In Alison’s case, the four weeks were the most intense aspect of the treatment, with a reduction in frequency of visits after that.